 5.1.
-Recoverability of Intercompany loans
+Recoverability of loans to group undertakings

-Key audit matter description

-Intercompany loans to group undertakings are stated in the balance sheet at \$596,020k (2022: \$595,411k).
+Key audit matter description Intercompany loans to group undertakings are stated in the balance sheet at \$596,658k (2023: \$596,020k).
 The company has issued unsecured loan notes to investors which are used to provide financing to group companies.
 The loan notes issued to investors are supported by intercompany loans receivable from other group companies.
 The directors must assess whether any of the receivables should be impaired based on the financial position and future prospects of the group companies to which loans have been made.
 This takes into consideration a range of factors such as the trading performance, and the financial position of the group companies and the group parent company.
 As the company has no other material sources of income, it is dependent on the recoverability of the intercompany loans and associated interest.
 The recoverability of the intercompany loans is therefore also relevant to the overall assessment of going concern, as described in the Conclusions Relating to Going Concern section of our opinion above.
 Further details are included within accounting policies note 1 and loans to group undertakings note 7 to the financial statements.

-How the scope of our audit responded to the key audit matter

-Our audit approach included:

-- Obtaining an understanding of relevant controls related to the recoverability of loans from group undertakings; - Assessing the director's judgements regarding the appropriateness of the carrying value through the following: - -Obtaining the latest audited financial information; - -Obtaining an understanding of expected future trading performance of the group undertakings and by assessing the ability of the group undertakings to repay these amounts; and - -Assessing the historical accuracy of management's forecasts by comparing the actual results to forecasts; - Confirming the intercompany loan balances with the respective group companies' auditors; and - Performing a recoverability analysis to assess whether the recoverability of the loans is supportable based on the evidence available and assessing any related impact on the going concern assertion of the company.
+How the scope of our audit responded to the key audit matter Our audit approach included: Obtaining an understanding of relevant controls related to the recoverability of loans from group undertakings; Assessing the directors' judgements regarding the appropriateness of the carrying value through the following: Obtaining the latest audited financial information; Obtaining an understanding of the expected future trading performance of the group undertakings and reviewing management's key judgements including cash flow projections to assess the ability of the group undertakings to repay these amounts; and -Assessing the historical accuracy of managements' forecasts by comparing the actual results to forecasts; Confirming the intercompany loan balances with the respective group companies' auditors; and Performing analysis to assess whether the recoverability of the loans is supportable based on the evidence available in respect of the relevant intergroup counterparties, including assessing the financial position of the intergroup counterparties.
+Key observations Based on the work performed, we concluded that the intercompany loans to group undertakings are appropriately stated.

-Key observations

-Based on the work performed, we concluded that the intercompany loans to group undertakings are appropriately stated.